-- Banks are subject to credit risks: they can make bad investment decisions and the value of their assets (bonds and loans) can fall if the borrowers are not able to repay the interest or principal due - The decrease the value of banks' assets (credit risk) can endanger a bank

-The deterioration in asset values can occur, for example, due to a collapse in real estate prices (that will hit directly mortgages as well as MBS and other structured bonds held on the bank's balance sheet) or from an increased number of bankruptcies in the nonfinancial sector.
-Or, if a government stops paying its obligations, this can trigger a sharp decline in value of bonds held by banks in their portfolios, creating a very dangerous link between sovereign risk and banking sector solvency

-- During the 2007 crisis investors did not know how much each bank was exposed to "toxic" structured credit instruments - directly, on its balance sheet, and indirectly, through derivative products and through the bank's links with the "shadow" banking system - nor were they in a position to correctly value this kind of exposure - Concerns during 2007 crisis centered primarily on the uncertainty of the amount of the losses due to underpricing of risk - When asset values decrease substantially, a bank can end up with liabilities that are bigger than its assets (meaning that the bank has negative capital, or is "insolvent").
+- Banks are active in "Credit Transformation": the enhancement of the credit quality of debt issued by the intermediary through the use of priority of claims.
+For example, the credit quality of senior deposits is better than the credit quality of the underlying loan portfolio due to the presence of junior equity. - The decrease the value of banks' assets (credit risk) can endanger a bank - The deterioration in asset values can occur, for example, due to a collapse in real estate prices (that will hit directly mortgages as well as MBS and other structured bonds held on the bank's balance sheet) or from an increased number of bankruptcies in the nonfinancial sector.
+Or, if a government stops paying its obligations, this can trigger a sharp decline in value of bonds held by banks in their portfolios, creating a very dangerous link between sovereign risk and banking sector solvency - During the 2007 crisis investors did not know how much each bank was exposed to "toxic" structured credit instruments - directly, on its balance sheet, and indirectly, through derivative products and through the bank's links with the "shadow" banking system - nor were they in a position to correctly value this kind of exposure - Concerns during 2007 crisis centered primarily on the underpricing of risk - When asset values decrease substantially, a bank can end up with liabilities that are bigger than its assets (meaning that the bank has negative capital, or is "insolvent").
 Or, the bank can still have some capital, but less than a minimum required by regulations (sometimes called "technical insolvency")